 Like other high density hardwood decking materials, Garapa has special installation methods.
 For best results, Garapa decking can be installed by any one of the following deck installation methods:

 Garapa decking is a low maintenance decking material.
-Like any other decking material, Garapa should be cleaned to remove debris and dirt to look best.
+Like any other decking material, Garapa should be cleaned to remove debris and dirt to look its best.
 Garapa decking can be left alone to weather naturally.
 Garapa can also be oiled with a decking sealer such as Penofin for a darker and richer appearance on your deck.
-Learn about care and maintenance options for your Garapa deck here.